dalgu90/icd-coding-benchmark/README.md

 We currently provide (items in parentheses are under development):
 - Four preset of preprocessed datasets: MIMIC-III full, top-50, full (old), top-50 (old), where we referred to (old) as the version of CAML[^2].
-- ICD coding models: CNN, CAML, DCAN, (MultiResCNN, LAAT, Fusion)
+- ICD coding models: CNN, CAML, MultiResCNN, DCAN, (LAAT, Fusion)
 - (Interactive demo)